How to buy wood flooring

 From preparation to finishing touches, we show you how to get great results with step-by-step instructions for laying your own wood floor.

-Remove old floor coverings and all furniture from the room.
-Run cables for telephones or sound systems before laying a new floor.
+First, remove old floor coverings and all furniture from the room.

 Ensure the floor is clean and dry.
 Hammer in any protruding nails and fix any loose or squeaking floorboards.